RaphiMC/MinecraftAuth/README.md

 The most important method is ``getUpToDate()`` which will automatically refresh the token if it is expired or not set yet.
 This method will throw an exception if the refresh fails (The initial refresh token is no longer valid and the user has to login again).

+The `getCached()` method can be used to get the current cached token without refreshing it.
+This is useful if you know, that the token is still valid (Because you maybe refreshed it somewhere else in your code recently).

 There are several other methods available in the ``Holder`` class, which you can learn more about in the javadoc.